hyperledger-archives/quilt/CONTRIBUTING.md

 # Contributing

 Hyperledger Quilt is a truly open source project.
-It is a community led effort to provide the components developers need to work with the [Interledger Protocol](https://interledger.org).
+It is a community-led effort to provide the components developers need to work with the [Interledger Protocol](https://interledger.org).

 The initial versions of Quilt are *_Java_* implementations however any other language implementation is welcomed.
 Please log an issue if you'd like to contribute using a new lnaguage/stack and we'll get the necessary repo changes made so you can.